 For a campervan spot, I used the Warrington Reserve free campsite just north of Dunedin.

 And a bit further north from there is the lovely Riverside Haven Lodge.
-I parked my car here for two night in a row, and it was incredible to camp near the river and have everything else like showers, a kitchen and laundry right here too.
+I parked my car here for two nights in a row, and it was incredible to camp near the river and have everything else like showers, a kitchen and laundry right here too.
 They also offer rooms for those not in a campervan.

-Reminders For Your Dunedin Walks:
+Reminders for Your Dunedin Walks: